We have nine members who make up our Physio First executive committee and three of our team who sit on it as advisors.

 Pam Simpson MCSP

-Having stepped down as Chairman at this AGM Pam is ideally suited to set up the new role as Honorary Communications Officer.
-Pam started her Physio First volunteer role as Honorary Public Relations Officer in 2007 before serving as Vice Chairman and Chairman.
+Having stepped down as Chair at this AGM Pam is ideally suited to set up the new role as Honorary Communications Officer.
+Pam started her Physio First volunteer role as Honorary Public Relations Officer in 2007 before serving as Vice Chair and Chair.
 Our executive feel this is a pivotal role for Physio First going forwards.

 Pam runs her own specialist training, consultancy and medico legal business.